-Property taxes make up 52.05 percent of revenues for governmental activities for the Riverside School District for fiscal year 2021.
+Property taxes make up 51.50 percent of revenues for governmental activities for the Riverside School District for fiscal year 2022.

-Instruction comprises 61.2 percent of District expenses.
-Support services expenses make up 25 percent.
+Instruction comprises 50.20 percent of District expenses.
+Support services expenses make up 17 percent.

 The District has been able to maintain annual expenditures totals while receiving modest increases from local and state subsidies.
-The District benefitted from no increases to Professional staff salaries as their contract was in status quo.
-Upon ratification, there will be an increase in salaries and overall expenditures.
+The District benefitted from outsourcing their maintenance and janitorial services.
+The District was able to reduce their salaries for these employees and reinvest into their facilities.